luqkrzy/ask_mate/README.md

-# AskMate (sprint 1)
+# AskMate

-This is a Q&A page, where you can ask questions and answers them.
+This is a Q&A page, where you can ask questions and answer them.
 Like Reddit.

 ## Story